Admissions

 IF YOUR TRANSCRIPT DOES NOT SHOW A DEGREE CONFERRAL DATE

 If the date of degree conferral is not included in the final transcript, ask your educational institution to send a complete transcript that includes your final grades as well as an official certificate of degree completion showing the name of the degree and the date it was awarded.
+(IMPORTANT: If you received your diploma or degree from a Chinese institution, we only need the final transcript and the CDGDC/CHESICC degree verification report.
+We do not need a copy of the diploma or the degree certificate.)

 If the degree certificate is not in English, you must provide both an English translation and the degree certificate in its original language.
 Most university officials will provide English translations if asked to do so; therefore, we strongly encourage you to work with your university to obtain a translation.